 Lobed purple

 Another of the lobed-leaf group, this time looking like it has Ragged Jack in its ancestry.
 Strongly branching.
 Flowering intensity: low.
-No descendants have flowered so far (2022).
+The parent plant died in 2023 but its genes live on in the gene pool.

 Big Green Lazy